sergiosolorzano/CNN-bayesian-share-price-prediction/README.md

 I initially intended to focus on CNNs to predict the next-day share price of financial assets.
 Unfortunately, GADF-encoded images as inputs has resulted in low prediction accuracy.
 These results suggest the temporal correlation between each pair of prices in the series in the form of GADF-encoded inputs is not sufficiently robust to capture the temporal dependency of prices.
 This has led me to enhance this analysis in this repo which I will do in named git-branches.

-I have started by preparing a Recurrent Neural Network's (RNN), which I expect to be more powerful than fixed networks due to its sequencing approach and its design to influence outputs by the inputs fed in, in my case sequenced GADF-encoded images, and the history of inputs fed in the past.
+I have started by preparing a vanilla Recurrent Neural Network's (RNN), which I expect to be more powerful than fixed networks due to its sequencing approach and its design to influence outputs by the inputs fed in, in my case sequenced GADF-encoded images, and the history of inputs fed in the past.
 This may lead me to test Long-Short-Term-Memory RNNs that better capture the long and short term memory to provide greater temporal memory in the time series.
 Stay tunned !

 ## Description
 I train and optimize the hyperparameters for a LeNet5-design based Convolutional Neural Network to predict the next-day share price.